 Spray from air-cooling and octane nozzles at the same time with this drop-in package.
 For maximum intake air temperature (IAT) drop, position the higher-flow nozzle far away from the combustion chamber.
 (Just after a FMIC is coventionally best.)
 Place a smaller nozzle behind the TB in our custom-machined plate for detonation suppression.
 For more gains more of the time, opt for our more sophisticated Dual Nozzle System which allows for separate air-cooling and octane triggering (coming soon).

-Kit includes Throttle Body Spacer Plate, gasket/s, extra-length bolts, 1x Solenoid Upgrade, Dual Nozzle Mount upgrade, and a Weld-on Nozzle Bung (for aluminum/steel pipe) or Sandwich Nozzle Bung (for rubber coupler/plastic pipe).
+Kit includes Throttle Body Spacer Plate, gasket/s, extra-length bolts, 1x Solenoid Upgrade, fittings, and a Weld-on Nozzle Bung (for aluminum/steel pipe) or Sandwich Nozzle Bung (for rubber coupler/plastic pipe).

 There's only but so much humidity that a unit volume of air at a given starting temperature can possibly absorb in a given period of time.
 Placement of a single very large nozzle will oversaturated the intake air with humidity.
 Then it will "precipitate".
 In plain English, that means that it will literally rain inside the intake piping as the fluid falls out of suspension and coats the walls.
 When this occurs there is no cooling, no octane boost, and the owner may run the risk of damaging engine internals.

 A dual nozzle strategy involves two smaller nozzles with a total flow capacity that matches or often exceeds what a single large one can do.
 The bigger of the two is wisely placed just after the intercooler and the smaller one just after the throttle.
 More distance traveled from the spray point to the combustion chamber ensures that the mist is carried by the air for a longer time period.
 More time allows for more complete evaporation.
 More evaporation guarantees more cooling.